-Ι. 2015 and the Reports of the Directors and Auditors thereon.
-Please refer to Explanatory Note 1 2.
-To approve the declaration of a first and final tax exempt dividend of 10% (5.00 sen) per ordinary share of RM0.50 each in respect of the financial year ended 31 December 2015.
-Resolution 1 3.
-To re-elect the following Directors who retire pursuant to Article 79 of the Company's Articles of Association :- (i) Mac Chung Jin; and(ii) Lee Poh Kwee Resolution 2 Resolution 3 4.
-To consider and, if thought fit, to re-appoint the following Directors who retire pursuant to Section 129(2) of the Companies Act, 1965 and in accordance with Section 129(6) of the Companies Act, 1965 be re-appointed to hold office until the conclusion of the next Annual General Meeting :- (i) Tan Sri Zakaria bin Abdul Hamid; (ii) Mac Ngan Boon @ Mac Yin Boon; and (iii) Ooi Sen Eng Resolution 4 Resolution 5 Resolution 6 5.
+To receive the Audited Financial Statements for the financial year ended 31 December 2016 and the Reports of the Directors and Auditors thereon.

+Please refer to Explanatory Note 1

+To approve the declaration of a first and final tax exempt dividend of 5.50 sen per ordinary share in respect of the financial year ended 31 December 2016.

+- To re-elect the following Directors who retire pursuant to Article 79 of the Constitution of the Company:- - (i) Mac Ngan Boon @ Mac Yin Boon (ii) Dato' Mohamad Kamarudin bin Hassan; and

+Resolution 2 Resolution 3

+(iii) Mazlan bin Abdul Hamid

 To re-appoint Messrs Crowe Horwath as the Company's Auditors for the ensuing year and to authorise the Directors to fix their remuneration.

+As Special Business

+To consider and, if thought fit, to pass with or without modifications, the following resolutions:-

+Ordinary Resolution

-Resolution 7 Special Business consider and, if thought fit, to pass with or without modifications, the following resolutions :- 6.
-Ordinary Resolution Continuation of Terms of Office as Independent Director "THAT pursuant to the Recommendation 3.3 of the Malaysian Code on Corporate Governance 2012 ("MCCG 2012"), approval be and is hereby given to the following Directors, who have served as Independent Non-Executive Directors of the Company for a cumulative term of more than nine (9) years, to continue to act as Independent Non-Executive Directors of the Company:- (i) Tan Sri Zakaria bin Abdul Hamid; and Resolution 8
+Continuation of Terms of Office as Independent Director

+"THAT pursuant to the Recommendation 3.3 of the Malaysian Code on Corporate Governance 2012 ("MCCG 2012"), approval be and is hereby given to the following Directors, who have served as Independent Non-Executive Director of the Company for a cumulative term of more than nine (9) years, to continue to act as an Independent Non-Executive Director of the Company:-

+(i) Tan Sri Zakaria bin Abdul Hamid; and

+Resolution 6 Resolution 7